 Despite this important role, how often have you been able to pick your anesthesiologist?
 Do you have any idea who will be delivering your care and what their credentials/training are?
 These considerations matter!

 Working in academics, I sometimes do my own cases, work with a resident, or cover two different operating rooms simultaneously with residents in each one.
-Residents are doctors who are still “in-training” and work closely with an attending physician to provide anesthesia care.
-In some contexts (especially seen in private practice), anesthesiologists can also supervise up to four nurse anesthetists (CRNAs).
-When I meet my patients pre-operatively, I give them a clear run down of the team that will be taking care of them, their roles (ie, attending, resident, medical students, individuals who are shadowing, etc.), and possible handoffs that will occur intraoperatively.
-Almost universally, patients have no idea how many people can be involved with their anesthesia care.
+Residents are doctors who are still in training and work closely with an attending physician to provide anesthesia care.
+In some contexts (especially seen in private practice), anesthesiologists can also supervise anesthesia assistants and nurse anesthetists.
+I give my patients a clear rundown of the team that will be taking care of them, their roles (ie, attending, resident, medical students, individuals who are shadowing, etc.), and possible handoffs that will occur intraoperatively.
+Many of my patients understand the indication for their surgery, but oftentimes, they are very anxious about receiving anesthesia, post-operative pain, “not waking up”, and their overall recovery.
+I use my training as a doctor in both the OR and ICU to “paint the picture” of what they can expect intra and post-operatively to alleviate the fear of the unknown and answer questions along the way!

-When you are considering your surgeon, it’s important to inquire about your anesthesia team’s members, their roles, and their credentials.
+When considering your surgery, it’s important to inquire about your anesthesia team’s members, roles, and credentials.
 These individuals are largely responsible for safety considerations over the course of your operation, so I can’t stress how important they are to your perioperative care!